Starting a Small Business 101

 We all know that we’re not supposed to judge a book by its cover.
 The truth is however, that it’s human nature to judge based on appearance.
 Though most of the time, despite our good intentions, it happens unconsciously.
 As consumers we make incredibly quick decisions about the businesses we choose or choose not to frequent.
 As we enter a location we take in the signage, the windows, and the product displays.
 And with the blink of an eye we determine a dozen different factors.
 Is this location trustworthy, clean, and friendly?
 Is the staff likely to treat me well?
 Will the products be to my liking?
 Will I find what I need and complete my purchase quickly?
 Can I even afford to shop here?
 And, perhaps most importantly: Is there something unique about this place?

-It almost goes without saying that everything about your business should project the right answers to each of these questions.
+It almost goes without saying that everything about your shop's design should project the right answers to each of these questions.
 But in today’s market, you have to go one step further.
-In today’s digitally connected world consumers have seen it all.
+In our digitally connected world consumers have seen it all.
 The true art of compelling store design is in telling a story about your business, while simultaneously anticipating the needs of your customers.
 It’s all about the surprise and the delight.

 Why Choosing the Right Store Design Really Matters

-When starting a small business, many store owners underestimate the value of a persuasive store design.
+When starting a small business, many store owners underestimate the value of a persuasive shop design.
 What they don’t realize is that people are visual creatures.
 In fact, 90% of the information transmitted in the human brain is visual.
-A clear, consistent design will ensure that you attract your ideal customer into your business by delivering a subconscious uniform message.
+Clear, consistent store design will ensure that you attract your ideal customers into your business by delivering a subconscious uniform message.

 For example: Imagine walking into a slightly weathered coffee shop on Main Street, middle America.
 It’s charming in its own unique way.
 You sit down to enjoy a cup of coffee as you skim through the tabletop jukebox.
 Then the bill comes. “$10 for a cup of coffee?
 In this rundown joint!”
 This might be what comes to mind if the price of the service doesn’t meet the expectations you had when you first walked into the business.

 Moral of the story?
-Make sure that the brand perception you are trying to build for your business is clear from the start.
-This will help you attract the right kind of customer and also help draw future customers into your business.
+Make sure that the brand perception you are trying to build for your business is clear from the moment customers walk into your shop.
+Your store’s design bridges your customer’s aspirations with the value your business can offer and is important in attracting the right customer to your business.

-At the very least get the basics right with great lighting, clean displays and a well thought out layout.
-Once you have all of this pulled together you can add a dose of your own personality to help you break through the noise and establish a connection with your target customers.
+At the very least get the basics of shop design right with great lighting, clean displays and a well thought out layout.
+Once you have all of this pulled together you can add a dose of your own personality to the store's design to break through the noise and establish a connection with your target customers.
+The goal is to be memorable and maximize sales per square foot at the same time!

 Remember: You can be memorable and maximize sales per square foot at the same time!